AdaptableTools/openfin-demo/README.md

 We can make a trial licence available for a short period of time to allow you to try out AdapTable for yourself.

 Please contact [`sales@adaptabletools.com`](mailto:sales@adaptabletools.com) for more information.

-## Demo

-To see AdapTable in action visit our [Demo Site](https://demo.adaptabletools.com).
-Here you can see a large number of AdapTable demos each showing a different feature, function or option in AdapTable (using dummy data sets).

-## Help

-Developers can learn how to access AdapTable programmatically at [AdapTable Documentation](https://docs.adaptabletools.com).

 ## More Information

-General information about Adaptable Tools is available at our [Website](http://www.adaptabletools.com)
+- For general information about Adaptable Tools is available at our [Website](http://www.adaptabletools.com)

-## Support
+- To see AdapTable in action visit our [Demo Site](https://demo.adaptabletools.com) which contains large number of AdapTable demos each showing a different feature, function or option in AdapTable (using dummy data sets).

+- Developers can learn how to access AdapTable programmatically at [AdapTable Documentation](https://docs.adaptabletools.com).

-For all support enquiries please email [`support@adaptabletools.com`](mailto:support@adaptabletools.com) or [raise a Support Ticket](https://adaptabletools.zendesk.com/hc/en-us/requests/new).
+- For all support enquiries please email [`support@adaptabletools.com`](mailto:support@adaptabletools.com) or [raise a Support Ticket](https://adaptabletools.zendesk.com/hc/en-us/requests/new).